Skip to main content

 CC: Do you offer guarantees to writers?
 I mean, do you assure the writer they will be published as a result of utilizing Manuscript to Market services?

-No editors, no matter how brilliant, by contract or otherwise, have sufficient control over a work to engineer it to guaranteed commercial publication.
+NEFF: No editor, no matter how brilliant, by contract or otherwise, has sufficient control over a work to engineer it to guaranteed commercial publication.
 Why?
 Because no matter what you do, no matter what services you provide or what you say, it is ultimately up to the writer to rise to the challenge.
 At the end of the day, the writer must actually write or rewrite the manuscript.
 Also, given the reality and ease of social media interaction, you sometimes find yourself as an editor in a struggle to be heard over the din of readers and writer groups interacting with your clients--often telling them what they want to hear, rather than what they need to hear.

 Any number of things will snatch defeat from the jaws of victory.
 I've witnessed long slogs to brass ring territory only to see a history of titanic effort go whooshing into the sewer because one single player in the writer's life, sitting beside her one evening at a theater, told her that her novel was perfectly wonderful, no more changes were necessary, and to just "follow her heart" to certain success.